CS5008Fall2025/city-finder-shihai-ops/Report.md

 8. Provide some examples of fields / problems that use TSP.

-    Delivery, to optimize and find out the best route for delivery man to deliver things efficiently.
+    Package Delivery, to optimize and find out the best route for delivery man to deliver things efficiently.

     Ubereats, to optimize the distance between restaurants, passengers, available cars and destinations in a good sequence and pick the right car to fulfill these orders to achieve the highest efficiency.

 > [!TIP]